Paul Dawson, ILB, TCU

 Sam Carter, S, TCU

-4/18/15: Carter racked up 55 tackles, five passes broken up and four interceptions in 2014.
+4/25/15: Carter racked up 55 tackles, five passes broken up and four interceptions in 2014.
 He had solid games against Texas Tech and West Virginia.
 For the Horned Frogs, Carter was the strong safety who played in the tackle box.
 He is a solid player with instincts, but sources say they have speed concerns about Carter.
 He had a good week at the East-West Shrine and flashed some ability to play free safety as well as strong safety.
+Carter is a good player and speed concerns are the only issue from keeping him getting drafted earlier.

 8/27/14: Carter has been a productive starter for the TCU defense the past two seasons while providing the Horned Frogs with a lot of splash plays.
 He has shown nice ball skills and has good size.